Too much politics, not enough gas

-Today, Brent is at $72/barrel at TTF is at the equivalent of almost $150/barrel.
+Today, Brent is at $72/barrel and TTF is at the equivalent of almost $150/barrel.
 Or to put it another way, gas at 13% Brent slope today costs $9.36/MMBtu, while TTF is almost three times more expensive at $25/MMBtu.
 Again, Putin never misses an opportunity to gloat:

 Infuriatingly calm weather

-One thing that probably can’t be laid at Putin’s door is the becalmed state of the North Sea, where wind speeds dropped to seasonal multi-decade lows just as the shortage of gas set European power markets alight.
+One thing that definitely can’t be laid at Putin’s door is the becalmed state of the North Sea, where wind speeds dropped to seasonal multi-decade lows just as the shortage of gas set European power markets alight.

 Wind power was generating as much as 40% of the UK’s power and 12% of the EU mix as recently as mid-August.
 Those figures dropped into the low single digit percentages for much of September.
 Inevitably, this was seized upon by anti-wind zealots.